yeonjaepark/pug-workshop/README.md

 :rocket: Now go into options.js and change happy to true, then reload your page and see what happens.

 ## Add a navbar
 Another advantage of using pug is that you can use other templates that you have created and just put them into your pug file!
-You may have noticed that in your templates folder, there is another pug file, navigation.pug.
+You may have noticed that there is another pug file, navigation.pug.
 This file has the navigation template that we have created for you.

 :rocket: Add this navigation template above your callout div.
 ```